-3. When listening to respiratory sounds, it is generally desirable that the person examined should breathe with somewhat greater force than in ordinary breathing; but it is important that the normal rhythm of respiration should be unchanged.
+When listening to respiratory sounds, it is generally desirable that the person examined should breathe with somewhat greater force than in ordinary breathing; but it is important that the normal rhythm of respiration should be unchanged.
 Persons when requested to breathe with increased force are apt to err in breathing violently, and sometimes too slowly.
 The readiest mode of obtaining what is desired, is for the examiner to illustrate it by his own breathing.
 A complete expiration is important in order to secure a satisfactory inspiration.
-It should, therefore, be made clear by explanation and illustration, that each expiration should be finished before the following inspiration.
+It should, therefore, be made clear, by explanation and illustration, that each expiration should be finished before the following inspiration.

-4. The ability to concentrate the mind upon the sounds to which the attention is directed, is essential to success in auscultation.
-All persons do not possess this ability in equal measure, and herein is an explanation in part of the fact that all are not alike successful.
+The ability to abstract the mind from thoughts and other sounds than those to which the attention is to be directed, is essential to success in auscultation.
+All persons do not possess equally this ability, and herein is an explanation in part of the fact that all are not alike successful.
 To develop and cultivate by practice the power of concentration, is an object which the student should keep in view.

-Generally, at first, complete stillness in the room is indispensable for the study of auscultatory sounds; with practice, however, this becomes less and less essential.
+Generally, at first, complete stillness in the room is indispensable for the study of auscultatory sounds; with practice, however, in concentrating the attention, this becomes less and less essential.

-The study of auscultation in health embraces the following :
+The study of auscultation in health embraces the following:-

-1. The sounds produced by respiration as heard over the larynx and trachea, or the normal laryngeal and tracheal respiration.

-2. The sounds heard over the chest in the acts of respiration.
-These sounds, coming chiefly from the airvesicles, constitute what is called the normal vesicular murmur.

-3. The resonance heard over the chest in phonation, and the vibration or thrill produced by the loud voice, or the normal vocal resonance and fremitus.

-4. The sounds heard over the chest with the whispered voice, or, inasmuch as these sounds are conducted chiefly by the air in the bronchial tubes, the normal bronchial whisper.
+- 1. The sounds produced by respiration as heard over the larynx and trachea, or the normal laryngeal and tracheal respiration. - 2.
+The sounds heard over the chest in the acts of respiration.
+These sounds, coming chiefly from the air-vesicles, constitute what is called the normal vesicular murmur. - 3.
+The resonance, as heard over the chest, and the vibration or thrill produced by the loud voice, or the normal vocal resonance and fremitus. - 4.
+The sounds, as heard over the chest with the whispered voice, or, inasmuch as these sounds are conducted chiefly by the air in the bronchial tubes, the normal bronchial whisper.

-These four normal signs will be considered in the forgoing order.
+These four normal signs will be considered in the foregoing order.